Spotlight on Jennifer Harrison of Fleamarket Fab

 Again, using Instagram as my platform it has given me the best opportunity to make wonderful relationships and friends.
 I have met wonderful people along my way.
 I am beyond grateful for my connections and friendships.
 The continued love and support is amazing and I could have never done it without everyone and their belief in me.

 10. On a scale of 1-10 how hard do you find it to run your own business?

 Ha!!!!
 Is it horrible for me to say 10?
-I think with the ability to see everyone crowding around and another buisness coming to surface everyday, it makes it extremly hard to know you need to think EVERY SINGLE DAY of a new way to stay on top or ahead.
+I think with the ability to see everyone crowding around and another business coming to surface every day, it makes it extremely hard to know you need to think EVERY SINGLE DAY of a new way to stay on top or ahead.
 This is very hard and can become draining.
-But it gives you thick skin and makes you more determined to not allow yourself to slip threw the cracks.
+But it gives you thick skin and makes you more determined to not allow yourself to slip through the cracks.
 BECAUSE YOU, ARE YOUR ONLY SUCCESS… YOU FALL IT ALL FALLS!!!

 thanks for sharing your inspiring journey Jen!